PII vs PI: Know What the Differences Are

 Usage of PII vs PI

 When a business wants to verify the identity of a person, they rely on personally identifiable information (PII).
 Let's take the example of opening a bank account.
-The bank doesn't just need information about you, they require a lot of sensitive information to confirm you’re really you.
+The bank doesn't just need information about you, they require a lot of sensitive personal data to confirm you’re really you.

 They will ask for information like your name, Social Security number, address, and more.
 This PII is essential for them to authenticate your identity accurately.